uChip/FG085-Case/BOM.md

 ###Spacers (4)
 Digi-KEY #952-2313-ND HEX STANDOFF M3 BRASS 12MM
 Use these spacers instead of the ones included in the kit.
 They go between the front panel and the PCB.
 Use the screws included in the kit.
 The screws that normally retain the back panel will now secure the PCB/front panel assembly into the case.
-You will only be able to put in two screws in the case but is sufficient.
+You will only be able to put in two screws in the case but that is sufficient.

 ###Rubber Feet, stick-on (4)
 Digi-Key #SJ5003-0-ND BUMPER CYLINDRICAL 0.44" DIA BLK

 ###USB pig-tail
-Note that although I used a plug/header to connect to the PCB, it would have also worked to just solder the ribbon cable directly to the board.
+Note that although I used a plug/header to connect to the PCB, you could just solder the ribbon cable directly to the board.
   - USB mini-B Connector (1)  Digi-Key #MUSBB55104 CONN RUGGED USB RCPT VERT MINI B
   - Connector screws (2) Digi-Key #H700-ND MACHINE SCREW PAN PHILLIPS 2-56
   - Breakout PCB (1)  [OSH Park shared project #tosjrsDY](https://oshpark.com/shared_projects/tosjrsDY)